JorjaFox/website/_posts-old-blog/2013-09-28-devil-db-screencaps-recap.md

 I don't know, I thought it was a little funny...
 Maybe cruel.

-My fondest hope is that it turns out that Merchiston <em>was</em> the mastermind behind all this, and he's been trying to make D.B. crazy for years.
+My fondest hope is that it turns out that Merchiston _was_ the mastermind behind all this, and he's been trying to make D.B. crazy for years.
 Basically?
 I want him to be D.B.'s Millander.

 Okay, enough of my rambling!
 Have at!